mojodojodev/mojodojo.dev/mojo_team_answers.md

 [2023-06-02 Lex Fridman Interview 16:23](https://youtu.be/pdJQ8iVTwj8?t=983)

+One of the cool things that Mojo provides is an extremely powerful parametric metaprogramming system (see the language design doc for a brief intro) which allows extending the compiler itself in mojo, so you can invent your own combinators.
+This is very important, because different accelerators have different cool features and we are not looking for a watered down programming model.

+This isn't fully documented yet, and there are a few missing pieces we want to wrap up before doing so, but this provides a pretty different programming model than existing systems.

+One way to say this is that Mojo is taking a lot of the power out of the compiler and putting it into libraries, allowing Mojo developers to radically extend the language.
+Python already has this but does so with super dynamic reflective metaprogramming, so this is an old idea done in a new way

 ### Autotune and adaptive compilation
 Libraries like PyTorch have pushed ML towards an abstract specification of a compute problem, which then gets mapped in a whole bunch of different ways, this is why it has become a metaprogramming problem.